jackli921/jackli921/README.md

 ## About
-Born in 🇨🇳 and raised in 🇨🇦, I've been on a language journey (spoken and programming ones) my whole life.
-Up until I discovered the programming side, I had learned  Mandarin, English, French, studied Spanish in Guatemala, and ultimately becoming fascinated with Japan and Japanese for last decade.
-I'm pursuing my dream of being immserd in the cultures of all 6 UN languages.
+Born in 🇨🇳 and raised in 🇨🇦, I've been on a language journey (spoken and programming ones) my whole life. </br>

-I'm most excited about works that improves people's well-beings and the environment.
-Talk to me about badminton 🏸, learning new spoken languages, and all things Japan. </br>
+Until I discovered coding, my fascination with language and culture led me to learning Spanish in Guatemala and teaching English in Japan.
+I hope to be able to converse in all 6 UN languages some day, so I'm looking at Arabic, Russian, and French now that I speak Mandarin, English, and Spanish.

+My hobbies:
+- backpacking, camping, wilderness survival!
+- language learning & cultural immersion (you saw this one coming)
+- Playing badminton
+- All things Japan
+- Liberal arts (world history, philosophy, and sociology research)

 ## Work